EdwinKestler/onemail/README.md

 Note: If you encounter any errors related to PyQt5, please make sure that you have installed PyQt5 and its dependencies on your system.
 On Ubuntu, you can install these packages using the following command:

 Congratulations!
-You should now have the OneMail app up and running on your machine.
+You should now have the OneMail app up and running on your machine